Douglasmsw/Political-Polarization-In-the-Judiciary/README.md

 # Political Polarization In the Senate Federal Judiciary

-In the wake of the Supreme Court reproductive rights opinion leak I was curious to see if the political polarization we hear so much about < \br>
-in discussions about the US congress applied to the judicial branch of governemnt.
+In the wake of the Supreme Court reproductive rights opinion leak I was curious to see if the political polarization we hear so much about in discussions about the US congress applied to the judicial branch of governemnt.

 Simply put: *Is there ideological polarization in congress?
 If so, does it have an effect on partisanship in the judicial branch?*